ErdbeerbaerLP/DiscordIntegration-Forge/README.md

 # Discord-Chat-Integration
-This mod mirrors the server chat to discord and back
+This mod links your server chat with a channel on your discord server.